-We had the privilege of speaking to The Times business supplement on 17th Sep 2022 about the importance of proven, validated data when making claims for social value and ESG technology.
-Companies, and their social value claims are being monitored more closely in the future as these claims generate turnover and increases economic value of the company through mandatory procurement related social value requirement.
+We discussed with The Times business supplement the significance of validated data in making claims for social value and ESG technology.
+In the future, companies and their social value claims face closer scrutiny, impacting turnover and economic value through mandatory procurement requirements.
 Additionally, investors invest in ‘good companies’ with higher valuations.
 Therefore, it is not insignificant whether the claims of environmental and social impact are true or not.
 Companies are being sued for faulty, unverified claims.
 This more rigorous attention to validated data is only growing and long overdue.

 Any unintentional greenwashing and social washing is avoided by relying on data from the ground/source.
-If a company works with grass root charitable organisations to improve societal and environmental conditions in our society, the outcomes and impact should be reported by the party who actually works with the beneficiaries and monitors the progress of the project.
-Companies funding or volunteering with charitable projects should not try to guess outcomes or long term impact.
+When a company collaborates with grassroots charitable organisations to enhance societal and environmental conditions, it should report outcomes and impacts.
+This responsibility lies with the party working with beneficiaries and monitoring project progress.
+Companies funding or volunteering with charitable projects should not try to guess outcomes or long-term impact.

 At whatimpact.com, the matchmaking marketplace, comprehensive impact reporting is embedded to the matches made on the platform.
 This BSI 8950 and PPN 06/20 aligned reporting gives data and evidence to any funder directly from the beneficiary organisation.
 This way, companies can engage with their stakeholders and communicate their ‘S’ in transparent, validated way.

-Different calculators and monetisation models suit different purposes and as London Business School professor Ioannis Ioannou says in his quotes, but we also agree with this view on that, at the moment, we are far from having a single optimal calculation approach.
+Different calculators and monetisation models suit different purposes.
+London Business School professor Ioannis Ioannou says in his quotes, but we also agree with this view on that, at the moment, we are far from having a single optimal calculation approach.

 Find the full article on page 4.